-We at InvestAsian often say that we focus on frontier markets and believe them to be the best countries in the world for investment.
-But some might be wondering: what are frontier markets?
+We at InvestAsian focus on frontier markets, believing them to be the best countries in the world for investment.
+But you might be wondering: what are frontier markets?

-For investors and economists, a country can be broken down into one of three categories based on their stage of development.
+For investors, a country can be broken down into one of three categories based on their stage of development.

-Developed markets, such as the United Kingdom and Singapore, can be among the slowest growing.
-Population growth is usually tepid – or even negative.
-Markets are strongly regulated and there are already large international firms, such as Nike or Burger King, in any sector you could possibly think of.
+Developed markets, such as the United States and Australia, are often the weakest.
+Population growth is tepid, or sometimes even negative.
+Markets are highly regulated and controlled.
+There are already large international firms, such as Nike or Burger King, in any sector you could think of.

-Emerging markets, like Thailand and Malaysia, are undergoing change at a faster pace.
-Manufacturing is often a big part of these economies.
-Foreign investment is peaking and local businesses are just starting to expand internationally to find their own opportunities abroad.
+Emerging markets, like Thailand and Malaysia, are going through change at a faster pace.
+Manufacturing is usually a big part of these economies.
+Foreign investment is peaking and local firms are just starting to expand internationally to find their own opportunities abroad.

 Beyond these are frontier markets.
-Places like Myanmar and Cambodia.
+Countries like Myanmar and Cambodia.

 Cambodia doesn’t yet have any large convenience store chains.
 But they have a Kiwi Mart.